Unity Series

 2023-2024 Unity Series

-The HSC Office of Diversity, Equity, and Inclusion and the Office of Interdisciplinary Programs propose the below programming framework in collaboration with multiple campus projects/offices.
+The Office of Interdisciplinary Programs propose the below programming framework in collaboration with multiple campus projects/offices.
 The purpose of this proposal is to:

-• Provide continuity in programming and align campus-wide initiatives in goals and objectives, purpose
+• Provide continuity in programming and align campus-wide initiatives in goals and objectives

 • Reinforce learning with additional awareness, practice, and application methodology